kuzzleio/kuzzle/lib/services/README.md

     kuzzleio/blackfire-upload ./aggregate.sh
 ```

-In `profiling` folder files are generated with the format: `<controller>-<protocol>-<timestamp>-<requestId>`.
 For each request made, this service create a new file.
+In `profiling` folder, files are generated with the format:
+* `<controller>-<protocol>-<timestamp>-<requestId>` for profiling in main kuzzle server
+* `worker-<worker name>-<protocol>-<timestamp>-<requestId>` for profiling in workers

+Two profiling files are generated, because workers and main server are not running on the same thread.

+**Note:**
+* You don't have to reload Kuzzle when you enable/disable profiling.
+* If you're not using the Docker version, you have to install [Nodegrind](https://www.npmjs.com/package/nodegrind) because it's must be installed globally with `npm install -g nodegrind@0.4.0`
+* **Don't** use the profiling during benchmark: for each request made, minimum of two files will be created.
-Next, you can upload file without aggregate different controller in the same upload (doesn't make sense to aggregate call stack for a `write` and a `read`).
+* Avoid to mix different controllers if you wan't to aggregate the result.
+Doesn't make sense to send profiling on controller `write` and `read`.

 ## Monitoring